 MPH Student Travel Award

-Call for applications!
 The MPH Student Travel Award supports student travel in attending professional conferences, participating in a capstone experience or other public health-related academic event.
 The MPH Program grants this award to current MPH students who are in good academic standing.
 To be eligible for consideration, applications must be submitted to the MPH Program by the deadlines noted below and the experience must take place during the selected travel period.
-Also, students need to apply for the MPH Student Travel Award before the experience happens.
+In addition, students need to apply for the MPH Student Travel Award before the experience happens.
 All current MPH students are encouraged to apply, as multiple awards may be granted each funding cycle.
 Funding will be awarded only one time per student.
 However, students may reapply multiple times during their tenure.

 Application Deadlines: The MPH Program accepts applications three times per year.